Let’s talk training tools.

 Some days you’re chasing kids, hauling mulch, golfing, playing pickleball, or spending hours in the garden.

-Barbells and trap bars help you build strength and preserve muscle.
+- Barbells and trap bars help you build strength and preserve muscle.

-Dumbbells improve balance, coordination, and side-to-side strength.
+- Dumbbells improve balance, coordination and side-to-side strength.

-TRX straps improve stability and body control.
+- TRX straps improve stability and body control.

-Resistance bands help activate muscles and support healthier movement patterns.
+- Resistance bands help activate muscles and support healthier movement patterns.

-Kettlebells develop power, conditioning, and athletic movement.
+- Kettlebells develop power, conditioning, and athletic movement.

-Another major benefit is adaptability.
+Another major benefit of using different training tools is adaptability.

-Same benefits.
+Same movement, differen tools, same benefits.

-You don’t just get better at exercising…You get better at life!
+You don’t just get better at exercising.

-You become stronger!
+You become stronger.

-You move better!
+You move better.

-You build resilience!
+You build resilience.

-You preserve muscle as you age!
+You preserve muscle as you age.

-You reduce your risk of injury!
+You reduce your risk of injury.

 And you create a foundation that allows you to continue doing the things you love for years to come.